William Vickrey: Career

+Vickrey remained at Columbia for his entire career.
+His students included the economists Jacques Drèze, Harvey J. Levin, and Lynn Turgeon.

+Contributions

 Vickrey was the first to use the tools of game theory to explain the dynamics of auctions.
 In his seminal paper, Vickrey derived several auction equilibria, and provided an early revenue-equivalence result.
 The revenue equivalence theorem remains the centrepiece of modern auction theory.
 The Vickrey auction is named after him.

 Vickrey worked on congestion pricing, the notion that roads and other services should be priced so that users see the costs that arise from the service being fully used when there is still demand.
 Congestion pricing gives a signal to users to adjust their behavior or to investors to expand the service in order to remove the constraint.
 The theory was later partially put into action in London.

-In public economics, Vickrey extended the Georgist marginal cost pricing approach of Harold Hotelling and showed how public goods should be provided at marginal cost and capital investment outlays financed with land value tax.
-Vickrey wrote that replacing taxes on production and labor ("including property taxes on improvements") with fees for holding valuable land sites "would substantially improve the economic efficiency of the jurisdiction".
+In public economics, Vickrey extended the marginal cost pricing approach of Harold Hotelling and showed how public goods should be provided at marginal cost.
+He contended that efficient funding for public utilities and transportation systems required short-run marginal pricing, or pricing responsive to current demand.

+Alongside marginal cost pricing, Vickrey argued that the land value tax was necessary to efficiently fund city services.
+He wrote that replacing taxes on production and labor ("including property taxes on improvements") with fees for holding valuable land sites "would substantially improve the economic efficiency of the jurisdiction".
 Vickrey further argued that land value tax had no adverse effects and that replacing existing taxes in this way would increase local productivity enough that land prices would rise instead of fall.
 He also made an ethical argument for Georgist value capture, noting that owners of valuable locations still take (exclude others from) local public goods, even if they choose not to use them, so without land value tax, land users have to pay twice for those public services (once in tax to government and once in rent to holders of land title).

 Vickrey's economic philosophy was influenced by John Maynard Keynes and Henry George.
 He was sharply critical of the Chicago school of economics and was vocal in opposing the political focus on achieving balanced budgets and fighting inflation, especially in times of high unemployment.
 Working under General MacArthur, Vickrey helped accomplish radical land reform in Japan.

-Vickrey had many graduate students and protegés at Columbia University, including the economists Jacques Drèze, Harvey J. Levin, and Lynn Turgeon.
+Nobel Prize award and death

+Vickrey's Nobel Prize in Economics was announced on October 8, 1996.
+He became the only Nobel laureate born in British Columbia.

+Vickrey died three days later while traveling to a conference of Georgist academics that he helped found.
+His Columbia University economics department colleague C. Lowell Harriss accepted the posthumous prize on his behalf.
+There are only three other cases where a Nobel Prize has been presented posthumously: Erik Axel Karlfeldt (Literature 1931), Dag Hammarskjöld (Peace 1961) and Ralph Steinman (Physiology or Medicine 2011).